Economics of Artificial Intelligence

 How to Talk When a Machine is Listening: Corporate Disclosure in the Age of AI (slides)

-Discussants: Kathleen Weiss Hanley, Lehigh University
+Discussants: Kathleen Hanley, Lehigh University

 Emilio Calvano, LUISS University